 “No dollar amount will bring my daughter back,” the girl’s mother told the Post.

-Oshman & Mirisola is a New York City law firm committed to holding people and businesses accountable when their failures cause someone to be seriously injured or killed.
+The Oshman Firm is a New York City law firm committed to holding people and businesses accountable when their failures cause someone to be seriously injured or killed.
 We handle cases in New York and New Jersey.
 Contact us today for a free consultation if your family needs representation in a personal injury or wrongful death case.